EARN EXTRA MONEY as an ELECTION WORKER!!

 When new equipment, new laws, and new procedures are implemented, training may be more often.
 You are paid for every class you attend.

 Online training (optional & in addition to in-person training) may be offered through the Ohio Secretary of State’s website.
 This does not take the place of in-person training.
+Zoom classes have been implemented for recent elections due to covid.
+That option may or may not continue for future elections, determined by the Ohio Secretary of State.

 HOW MUCH will you be paid?